Special K Bars are the ultimate no-bake dessert! You can make them in 15 minutes, and fans of peanut butter and chocolate will LOVE them!

 Instructions

-- Measure the Special K cereal into a large bowl.
-Pour the peanut butter mixture over the top and stir gently to combine, working quickly.
+- Pour the peanut butter mixture over the Special K and stir gently to combine, working quickly.

 - Transfer the mixture to the baking dish lined with parchment paper.
 Spread the mixture evenly in the pan (be careful—it’ll be hot).
-I use my hand inside a sandwich sized zip-top bag (spray the bag first with cooking spray) to spread the mixture into an even layer.
+I use my hand inside a sandwich-sized zip-top bag (spray the bag first with cooking spray) to spread the mixture into an even layer.

-- Place the chocolate chips and butterscotch chips in a microwave-safe bowl.
-Microwave in 30 second intervals, stirring in between, just until melted.
-Pour the chocolate mixture over the top of the bars.
+- Pour the chocolate mixture over the top of the bars.
 Use a spatula or offset spatula to spread the chocolate evenly.

 - Let cool for at least 1 hour, or until the chocolate has hardened, before cutting.
 Alternatively, place the bars in the refrigerator for 30 minutes to cool.